Contested Divorce in Wisconsin

 How long does a divorce take if contested?

 A contested divorce can take anywhere from four months to over a year or even two.
 The sooner both parties can come to an agreement the sooner the divorce can be over.
-Also, if there are no children and minimal property, the divorce will likely take less time.
+The length of the divorce depends on things like whether there are children and how much property there is.

 How can I speed up my contested divorce?